Weir Rd Update

 Option 2: new two-lane concrete or timber bridge located five metres apart and running parallel to the existing bridge.
 The existing bridge to remain for pedestrian and cycling access.
 The new parallel bridge will have a lifespan of more than 100 years and the existing bridge will continue to be maintained to a standard for pedestrians and cyclists.

 Option 3: maintain existing single lane bridge by undertaking a full renovation; replacing the decking with a timber or precast concrete deck and some high piles replaced with a combination of driven steel piles and bored piles, with work underneath the deck to strengthen the structure.
 The life of this option would be around 50 years.

 Heritage Victoria replied that they wanted the panel to gain advice from a Heritage Advisor and our engineering department to further examine the options.

 Chairman of the Panel Darren Lyons and two other members of the panel reported on the process of engagement and the actions undertaken by the panel at a Strathbogie Shire Councillor Briefing session in November.

 Currently the panel is awaiting further updates on the above expanded options.

 We are calling for community members to join the Kirwans Bridge Community Panel.
 The panel will work with Council to decide the historic bridge’s future.

-In March this year the bridge’s load limit was reduced from six to three tonnes.
+In March 2021 the bridge’s load limit was reduced from six to three tonnes.
 It was a difficult decision, but one that was made to ensure the safety of those using the bridge.